romuloslv/challengeapp/README.md

 ## IAC

-First, you should export variables you are going to use
+First, you should create bucket and export variables you are going to use.

+- After accessing the gcp console, create a bucket named poc-from-gke-tf-state.
+The reference of this bucket is described in the provider.tf file.

+- Then export the necessary environment variables to start the configuration process

 `export GOOGLE_PROJECT="<YOUR-PROJECT-NAME>" USE_GKE_GCLOUD_AUTH_PLUGIN="True" KUBE_CONFIG_PATH="~/.kube/config"`